triton99/sentiment-analysis-and-information-extraction-comments/README.md

 >`pip install -r requirements.txt`

 ## 3. Running demo
+Download [checkpoint](https://drive.google.com/file/d/1SEJbZJIO3crQibZrf0xoKfQCrs_YJH4A/view?usp=sharing) of our model and put it to `checkpoints` folder.

 Clone this repo and go to the home directory:
 > `git clone https://github.com/triton99/sentiment-analysis-and-information-extraction-comments.git`